Centrism: World Wars and Cold War

 Centrist liberalism was one of the two major global ideological groups at the beginning of the 20th century, where it was challenged by right-wing conservatism and Catholicism.
 Centrism faced increased pressure beginning in the interwar period as left-wing politics saw a resurgence, meaning centrism was challenged from both directions.
 Agrarianism lost much of its influence in the 1930s as nations fell under right-wing dictatorships, and its return in the 1940s was short-lived as nations fell under communist rule.
 The Nordic countries, which were mostly spared from both movements, were the only nations to retain strong agrarian parties.
-The Holocaust ended support for any scientific racism and eugenics espoused by centrist liberals, as they instead adopted Anti-racism as scientific truth.
+The Holocaust widely ended support for any scientific racism and eugenics espoused by centrists.
 Following World War II, middle class centrist parties in developed countries became less common as they moved leftward or rightward.

+The Catholic-inspired centrist Christian Democracy party dominated Italian politics in the decades following the Second World War.

 Italy was dominated by the Christian Democracy party in the immediate aftermath of the war.
 Under the leadership of Alcide De Gasperi, it absorbed the centre-left and centre-right to create a centrist grouping and combat the Italian Communist Party.
 The group fractured during a leftward shift in the 1950s and 1960s as the leadership invited socialists into the party, hoping to deprive the Communist Party of an ally.
 This created a scenario in which the Christian Democrats expressed centrist positions but were the rightmost of Italy's major parties and took on a more conservative role.